bknopp71/CS5040/README.md

 - *Miargyrite*
 - *Freibergite*

-The non-silver class is composed of approximately 70% hard negative images and 30% easy negative images to improve model robustness.
-The images are identified using the following keywords:
+The non silver class is composed of approximately 70% hard negative images and 30% easy negative images to improve model robustness.
+Hard negatives include the minerals listed below, and easy negatives include all minerals that are neither hard negatives nor silver bearing.

 - *Galena*
 - *Pyrite*